ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Note that in some instances the field names, particularly for multiplexed fields, follow historical practice.

-While discussing UUID field layouts, bit definitions start at 0 and end at 127 while octets definitions start at 0 and end at 15.

 ## UUID Version 1 {#uuidv1}
 UUID Version 1 is a time-based UUID featuring a 60-bit timestamp